Tower: Data Structures in Quantum Superposition: : Reversible and Circuit-Based Semantics

-Given a program $\sStmt$, its syntactic \emph{inversion} $\reverse{\sStmt}$ is a program whose semantics are reversed: { } The following theorem states that the forward semantics of a program is equivalent to the reverse semantics of its inversion, where we define $\mapsto^*$ to be the reflexive transitive closure of $\mapsto$.
+Given a program $\sStmt$, its \emph{inversion} $\reverse{\sStmt}$ is a program whose semantics are reversed: { } The following theorem states that the forward semantics of a program is equivalent to the reverse semantics of its syntactic inversion.

 \begin{theorem}[Invertibility] $\sstepstar{\sStmt}{\reg}{\mem}{\sSkip}{\reg'}{\mem'}$ iff $\rsstepstar{\reverse{\sStmt}}{\reg}{\mem}{\sSkip}{\reg'}{\mem'}$. \end{theorem}